Chair of Translational Neuroscience

 Director of Research & Innovation

-1) Design and development of CNS targeted vector system
+- Design and development of CNS targeted gene therapy vector systems

-2) In vitro and in vivo disease modelling using viral vectors
+- In vitro and in vivo modelling of ALS/MND and SMA using viral vectors

 Principal Funding Sources

-- European Research Council (ERC Advanced Investigator Award)
+- European Research Council (ERC Advanced Investigators Award)

 - Muscular Dystrophy Association (MDA), USA